seapagan/update_repo/README.md

 - Improve error-checking and recovery while parsing the configuration file
   * Ignore and report invalid or missing directories
   * Add more failure cases, not all git errors fail with "fatal:"
-- retry for connection issues etc (config setting).
+- Retry for connection issues etc (config setting).
+- Fix functionality so that command line options will override those in the config file

 [confoog]: http://confoog.seapagan.net